 Engaging families in the educational lives of their children is a core mission of the Cobb County School District.
-The Teaching and Learning division provides families the opportunity to find information related to the Cobb Teaching and Learning standards that are aligned to state standards: www.cobbk12.org.
+The Teaching and Learning

+Division provides families the opportunity to find information related to the Cobb Teaching and Learning standards, which are aligned to state standards, at www. cobbk12.org.